 Brad is an interactive media producer/director with a passion for making science exciting and understandable to audiences worldwide.
 He has been developing interactive media since 1989, and his expertise includes instructional design, media production and project management.

-In 2000, Brad founded Foxfire Interactive to create learning experiences delivered via web, mobile, multi‑touch installations, digital domes and IMAX/giant screen theaters.
-Clients range from WGBH and Novartis to VSTAR’s Dinosaur Time Trek and the Pacific Science Center.
+In 2000, Brad founded Foxfire Interactive to create learning experiences delivered via web, mobile, multi‑touch installations, VR, and IMAX/giant screen theaters.
+Clients range from Novartis and Medtronic to Mass General Hospital and the Pacific Science Center.

 Brad recently served as producer and co‑principal investigator for the NSF-funded Global Soundscapes Project, targeting middle school students and focusing on the science of sound and the emerging field of soundscape ecology.
 Project components include an interactive theater show that combines a live presenter with the IMAX/giant screen experience.